Double Consciousness and Systemic Surveillance

 Women who have experienced institutional scrutiny often describe this exact phenomenon:

-• A persistent state of vigilance, where every decision—what to say, how to act, what emotions are safe to express—feels like it carries potential consequences.
+A persistent state of vigilance, where usually automatic decisions, such as what to say, or how to act, or what emotions are safe to express, feel as though they carry the weight of serious potential consequences.

-One woman described a supervised visit with her children; she had cooked them a big lunch—she longed to demonstrate love, care, and competence to the supervisor, to her children and, of course, to herself.
+One woman described a social-services supervised visit with her children; she had cooked them a big lunch, longing to demonstrate love, care, and competence to the contact supervisor, to her children and, of course, to herself.
 The social worker noted the large quantity of food in her notebook.
 She said she "needed help with portion sizes”.
-From that moment on, the mum was so terrified about how this would be interpreted—what it might mean, how it might be used against her—that she barely remembers being in the room at all.
+From that moment on, she was so terrified about how this would be interpreted—what it might mean, how it might be used against her—that she barely remembers being in the room at all.
 The visit became secondary; she was consumed by managing the system’s gaze.
 “I felt lightheaded and I was just on autopilot.
 I hope she didn’t notice I was acting weird.”

 The long-term impact of systemic surveillance is that it reconfigures a woman’s relationship with her own instincts.
 Women might: